-Where an employer adopts a system of work which entitles an employee to a day off during the work cycle pursuant to clauses 21.5(a)(iii) and 21.5(a)(iv), the following provisions apply:
+Where pursuant to clauses 20.8(a)(iii) and 20.8(a)(iv) an employer adopts a system of work which entitles an employee to a day off during the work cycle, the following provisions apply:

 - (i) an employer and an employee or the majority of employees at the workplace or work section or sections concerned may substitute the day the employee or employees concerned are to take off during a work cycle for another day by agreement.
-This agreement is not subject to clause 5-Facilitative provisions; - (ii) an apprentice who is required to attend trade school on a rostered day off must be entitled to a substitute day as soon as practicable following the attendance at trade school; and - (iii) except as provided in clause 21.5(c)(i), work performed on a rostered day off or shift off must be paid for at overtime rates as set out in clause 25.4.
+This agreement is not subject to clause 5-Facilitative provisions; - (ii) an apprentice who is required to attend trade school on a rostered day off must be entitled to a substitute day as soon as practicable following the attendance at trade school; and - (iii) except as provided in clause 20.8(c)(i), work performed on a rostered day off or shift off must be paid for at overtime rates as set out in clause 24.4.